-Inside the surreal world of luxury yachts
+A surreal encounter with a $27m super yacht

 Once the plans are finalized and a fee negotiated (plans for the Aurora took four months to finalize) construction begins at one of Rossinavi's waterfront properties in Viareggio or their work site in nearby Pisa.

-Achille Salvagni, the Rome-based architect and interior designer who has worked on three Rossinavi superyachts, including the Aurora, says the Rossi's status as Italy's only family-owned and operated super yacht shipyard separates it from the pack.
+Achille Salvagni, the Rome-based architect and interior designer who has worked on three Rossinavi super yachts, including the Aurora, says the Rossi's status as Italy's only family-owned and operated super yacht shipyard separates it from the pack.

 "From a screw up to the hull, they are capable to make a telephone call and go directly to the right source to get it ready," he explains.
 "You have a family that never says no to any single problem."